ryan-mcneil/inTouch-BE/README.md

 $ export DEBUG=True
 ```

-If you want to make a true secret_key, use

 Clone down the repo, activate the virtual environment, and install dependencies:
 ```
 $ git clone git@github.com:ryan-mcneil/inTouch-BE.git